initgrep-com/initgrep.blog/_postCollection/typescript/Learn-TypeScript-fundamentals-in-60-ish-minutes-part(1).markdown

 ---
 layout: post
-bannercolor: "red darken-4"
+bannercolor: "blue darken-4"
 title:  "Learn TypeScript fundamentals in 60-ish minutes - part(1) "
 date:   2018-09-15
 meta: "TypeScript is the superset of JavaScript with optional static types.
 It compiles to JavaScript.
-It is designed for the development of large applications.
-It may be used to develop applications for both client-side and server-side."
+It is designed for the development of large applications."
 excerpt: "TypeScript is the superset of JavaScript with optional static types.
 It compiles to JavaScript.
-It is designed for the development of large applications.
-It may be used to develop applications for both client-side and server-side."
+It is designed for the development of large applications. "
 category: typescript
 comments: true
 author: "sheikh irshad"